YottaDB/YDBDoc/MessageRecovery/errors.rst

 MLKHASHWRONG
 --------------------

-MLKHASHWRONG, A LOCK control structure has an invalid state; LOCK table failed integrity check.
+MLKHASHWRONG, A LOCK control structure has an invalid value; LOCK table failed integrity check.
 TTTT

 LKE Error: MLK CLNUP -INTEG encountered damage to the data structures related to LOCK management.
 The text in TTTT describes whether LKE was able to correct the error or not.